Shuk-Buleya/dashboard/README.md

-# dashboard
+# Class Assignment
-creating a dashboard and chart
+This was part of class tasks that mainly assesed our javascript and node.js (express) skills